apalis-dev/apalis-amqp/examples/README.md

 ## Example
-How to run the basic example.
+How to run the examples

 ### Setup RabbitMq
 ```